ORNL-CEES/DataTransferKit/README.rst

 DataTransferKit Development Team
 ================================

-Profugus is developed and maintained by:
+DTK is developed and maintained by:

 * Stuart Slattery <slatterysr@ornl.gov>